What are the Important Components of Medical Billing Workflow

 2. Eligibility Verification

 Once registered, the patient's insurance coverage is verified.
-This step involves checking the patient's eligibility, coverage limits, deductibles, and any pre-authorization requirements.
+This step involves checking the patient's eligibility, coverage limits, deductibles, and pre-authorization requirements.
 Verification helps ensure that the medical support provided will be reimbursed and minimizes claim denials.

 3. Coding